dadrus/heimdall/README.md

 Heimdall authenticates and authorizes incoming HTTP requests as well as enriches these with further contextual information and finally transforms resulting subject information into a format, required by the upstream services.
 And all of that can be controlled by each and every backend service individually.

 It is supposed to be used either as
-* a **Reverse Proxy** (not yet released) in front of your upstream API or web server that rejects unauthorized requests and forwards authorized ones to your end points, or as
+* a **Reverse Proxy** in front of your upstream API or web server that rejects unauthorized requests and forwards authorized ones to your end points, or as
 * a **Decision API**, which integrates with your API Gateway (Kong, NGNIX, Envoy, Traefik, etc) and then acts as a Policy Decision Point.

 ## Beyond the Functionality